 *There may be other criteria dependent on the lender.

-The persons gifting the deposit will also need to provide some documentation to the lender and solicitor.
-These will be:
+Usually, the persons gifting the deposit will also need to provide some documentation to the lender and solicitor.
+Namely, they will be:

 - Proof of identity – passport or driving licence